rashedulalbab253/Multi_Task_Learning_with_NLP/README.md

 # 🧠 Multi-Task NLP with BERT

 > A unified transformer-based model for **Emotion Classification**, **Violence Detection**, and **Hate Speech Detection**.
+>
+> ## ⚠️ Note

+> My previous GitHub account was unexpectedly suspended.
+This project was originally created earlier and has been re-uploaded here.
+All work was done gradually over time, and original commit history has been preserved where possible.

 ---